 indicators of prejudice-proneness, simultaneously considered.

 Kteily, Nour, G. Hodson, K. Dhont and A. K. Ho.
-Forthcoming.
+2017.
 Too Ideologically Extreme, Close-Minded, or Highly Identified for Prejudice Reduction?
 Testing the Unique Benefits of Intergroup Contract Across Different Types of Individual Differences.
 Group Processes & Intergroup Relations.